arefeen-git/web_scrapper/README.md

 6. **Build and Run:**

+Please make sure Docker and dcoker-compose is up and runnign in your host machnine.
 Run this command in your project directory:

         docker-compose up --build -d